mikeyp/sendgrid_integration/README.md

    example sites/all/modules or sites/default/modules

 2. Install Dependencies which include Composer Manager.
-Use Drush to update dependencies via composer.
+Use Drush to update dependencies via composer `drush composer-manager update --no-dev`.
    This will download the Sendgrid API.
+It is important to use the --no-dev option so you do not download libariers that are used for development and testing only.

 2. Navigate to Modules and enable SendGrid Integration in the Mail category.